14 Essential Decluttering Questions To Help You Declutter Anything

 6. Would I buy this today if I saw it in a store?

-Woman deciding if she wants to keep a shirt
+woman deciding if she wants to keep a shirt

 This is a powerful question to ask when decluttering!
 If you were at the shops today and you saw the exact item you owned, would you buy it (if you didn’t already have it)?